aboutte/cms-deployment/chef/cookbooks/cms-rean/README.md

 # cms-rean-cookbook

-The cms-rean cookbook was created to facilitate the configuration of a CMS deployment.  cms-rean has several [dependencies](https://github.com/andyboutte/cms-deployment/blob/master/chef/cookbooks/cms-rean/Berksfile)that it relies on to do the heavy lifting.
+The cms-rean cookbook was created to facilitate the configuration of a CMS deployment.
+Currently the installation of WordPress is supported. cms-rean has several [dependencies](https://github.com/andyboutte/cms-deployment/blob/master/chef/cookbooks/cms-rean/Berksfile) that it relies on to do the heavy lifting.

 ## Supported Platforms